 The positive evidence we get is that "faith, fancy, poetry, love, romance" enable us to "view and picture" things that are unseen in reality.
 So the existence of Santa Claus is a matter of faith, which, if he means religious faith, nevertheless needs an assist from fancy, poety, love, and romance.
 This rather confuses things.
 Is it religious faith that also establishes the existence of fairies?
 Or, if we get fairies from "fancy, poetry, love" and "romance," do these things also establish the existence of, say, King Arthur?
 Church has not drawn the boundaries here very clearly, and we might, in our "fancy," begin to wonder.
 I find Queen Guenevère at least as attractive to the imagination (at my age) as Santa Claus.

 Thus, I think that Francis Pharcellus Church has himself "been affected by the skepticism of a skeptical age" that he otherwise ostensively decries.
+He may be as much part of it as any atheist.
 Otherwise he would have given a very different kind of answer.
 Like this:

 Yes, Virginia, there is a Santa Claus.
 He is a saint of the Christian Church, Saint Nicholas of Myra, who lived in the 3rd and 4th centuries AD (perhaps 270-343).
 Myra, where Nicholas was the Bishop, was on the south coast of Asia Minor, in the area originally called Lycia.
 It is now the city of Demre in modern Turkey.

 "Saint Nicholas" in Greek is , and in Latin Sanctus Nicolaus.
-Because Nicholas is supposed to have provided doweries for three girls who might have been sold into prostitution, or to have raised from the dead three murdered boys, he is regarded as the protector of children.
+Because Nicholas is supposed to have provided doweries for three girls who might have been sold into prostitution (perhaps a topic not to be broached with the young Virginia), or to have raised from the dead three murdered boys, he is regarded as the protector of children.
 Because he is supposed to have rescued some sailors near Myra, he is also the patron of sailors.
 Less obvious is why he is the patron of merchants and pawnbrokers.
 This is interesting because of the hostility of Greek and Christian moralists for trade and money lending.
 Curiously, Nicholas is also the patron of archers, repentant thieves, brewers, and students.